Are Isopods Safe for Reptiles?

 Can Reptiles Eat Isopods?

-Many reptiles will occasionally eat isopods if they encounter them.
-This is completely natural and generally safe.
+Many reptiles will occasionally eat isopods.
+This is natural and safe.

-Isopods contain calcium in their exoskeleton, which can even provide a small nutritional benefit for reptiles that consume them.
+Isopods contain calcium in their exoskeleton, which can provide a small nutritional benefit.

 Do Isopods Ever Harm Reptiles?